achintyaPiko/MIPS-I-Architecture-Emulator/README.md

 ## Future Work

 - Support for full MIPS32 instruction set
-- Multi-cycle and pipelined architecture versions
-- Cache memory simulation
 - Assembler integration for raw `.asm` files
 - C-based version for embedded system simulation
 - GUI for visualization of instruction cycles and registers
+- Verilog implementation of the above architecture for FPGA

 ## License